 Installing the Database

 Before you begin, please be aware that it is not necessary to install the xTuple database locally.
-You can download the xTuple Desktop Client Installer from SourceForge, or click here first for a Free Trial of xTuple, a preview of all CRM, ERP and Accounting features.
-With a Free Trial, xTuple will create a database for you on the xTuple Cloud.
+You can instead connect to a Free Trial of xTuple which provides unlimited access to an xTuple database in the cloud.
 If you prefer to have the database on a local computer, however, please follow the instructions below.

 For additional information, you might also read Perry Clark's blog post "Installing PostBooks... the long way."